 “Are you lonely?
 Is that it?
 Henrik, I’ll come visit you more often, I promise!”

-“Annika, here.
-Go wait with your aunt down the hall, sweetie, okay?”
+“Annika, go wait with your aunt down the hall, okay?”

 Could things be any more pitiful?
 Here he was, an honor student bound for Yale, now reduced to a piece of trash too addicted to escaping the pressure of the future to do anything else with his life.
 It was deplorable.
 Thinking about it made Henrik’s head hurt and his heart ache so terribly he was afraid it might stop.
 But it was the tears gathered in his eyes and threatening to spill that caused Henrik to slump backwards in defeat.
 His father used to call them diamonds, he remembered.